noama-demo/Lab06/README.md

 - Checkout master branch
 - Since other people are working on the master, first we need to pull:
     - On the Left Pane, Expand Remotes -> Origin -> master
-    - Right Click on master branch, and choose 'Fetch and Checkout' (if asked, press OK)
+    - Right Click on master branch, and choose 'Fetch and Merge (Pull)' (if asked, press Merge)
 - There might be conflicts, if so, please resolve them as we did in Lab04, conflicts.
 - On the Button Bar, click 'Push'